nobleexperiment/nobleexperiment.github.io/_posts/2016-07-15-node_npm_install.markdown

 4. `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.31.0/install.sh | bash`
 	*restart terminal to boot nvm*
 5. `command -v nvm`
+6. `nvm ls-remote`
-6. `nvm install 5.0`
+6. `nvm install 4.4.7`
-7. `nvm use 5.0`
+7. `nvm use 4.4.7`
 8. `nvm alias default node`

+*note: 4.4.7 is the current stable version when I wrote it on July 15, 2016*

-^^^ That method above is preferably easy to me.
-I can just use the Node package manager, use different versions of node and voila.
-I'm good to work.
+I guess that was easy.
+I can just use the Node Version Manager, choose a version, and I'm good to go.

-Maybe it's necessary to use `sudo apt autoremove` if my terminal says so after I `sudo apt-get install libssl-dev`.
+Maybe it's necessary to use `sudo apt autoremove` if my terminal says so after I `sudo apt-get install libssl-dev` to get rid of the useless libs in my machine.

-Or maybe, i'm not necessarily thinking that's that easy.
+Or maybe, I'm not necessarily thinking it's that easy.

-Maybe I do need Node.js after all.
+Maybe I do need to just install Node.js after all.

+**Installing Node.js**

-So I'm on nodejs.org to download this thing thinking, "ok, someone thought of us noobs with a simple download, right!
+I'm on [nodejs.org](https://www.nodejs.org) to download this thing thinking, "ok, someone thought of us noobs with a simple download, right!
 I'm gonna download this file, click install, and the computer is gonna do it all by itself for me."

 Then I got moded.
 I thought wrong.
 I'm in a directory of links saying to myself "what the fuck is an x86?", "What psychopath thought we'd understand 32-bit or 64-bit as if we know how to drive the difference between a Ford Taurus or a Toyota Camry?"